biosustain/cell-factory-design-course/_episodes/03-Pathway-visualization.md

 ## Using Escher maps inside Jupyter notebooks

 Furthermore, it is possible to embed Escher pathway visualizations inside Jupyter notebooks.
+This is very practical for visualizing simulation results.

 {% include nbviewer_iframe.html %}